 Two very strong sticks

-Scrap fabric cut in 2 inch strips, make then 2 – 3 feet long (any colour)
+Scrap fabric cut in 2 inch strips, make them 2 – 3 feet long (any colour)

 3 buttons (eyes, nose, mouth)